nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 When listing tasks. `refreshDate()` is called before listing tasks.
 This is to enure that all dates are recurred to the latest date if they have a `recurrence` that is not `none`.
 The `Task` object is what is managed by the `TaskManager`.
  - Each Task has a `description`, `priority` and `recurrence` with concrete Tasks adding any additional variables and formatting the `getTaskEntryDescription()` method respectively.
+   >💡 **Note**: Fixed values such as `priority` and `recurrence` are stored as an enum to ensure standardisation and that there are no invalid values being stored.
  - They also each have their own `TaskFlag` class which includes a list of all valid flags for agruments in creating the specific task.
    - This is used in the '`checkAllEditFlagsValid()` in the `edit` command function in editing tasks to ensure that all the flags entered by the user are correct for the respective task.
  - `taskEdit()` is to be overridden to check the `Map<String, String>` for the respective flags in the concrete `Taskflag` and edit the parameters in the concrete `Task` object respectively.